Book an Appointment at Centre Ostéo La Conversion

 By public transport

-The Lausanne public transport network (TL) and Swiss Federal Railways (CFF) serve La Conversion: By bus: TL line from Lutry station, La Conversion stop (a few minutes).
-Lines from Lausanne-Flon via Pully-Fontanel.
-By train: destination La Conversion station (Fribourg - Bern line).
-Connections from Palézieux, Puidoux, GrandVaux or Lausanne, Pully Nord or Lausanne.
-By train: destination Lutry station (CFF Lausanne-Vevey line), then TL bus to La Conversion.
-Connections from Morges, Lausanne, Pully Sud or Vevey, Montreux, Vevey, Cully.
+The Lausanne public transport network (TL) and Swiss Federal Railways (CFF) serve La Conversion: By bus: TL lines (No. 9 and No. 68), destination La Conversion.
+By train: SBB Fribourg - Bern line, destination La Conversion station.
+Connections from Palézieux, Puidoux, Grandvaux or Lausanne, Pully-Nord.
+By train: SBB Lausanne-Vevey line, destination Lutry station then TL bus (No. 68) to La Conversion.
+Connections from Lausanne, Pully Sud or Montreux, Vevey, Cully.
 By bicycle: The Lavaux region features scenic cycling routes that can reach La Conversion station.

 Parking